mvolkmann/blog/src/swift-ui.md

    that supports screen sharing such as Google Meet.
 1. Share your screen.
 1. Demonstrate apps on the iPhone.
-1. When finished, quit QuickTime Player and eject the iPhone from Finder.
+1. When finished, quit QuickTime Player without saving the recorded movie and eject the iPhone from Finder.